 Your CFO, though, looks at the big picture, ensuring that there are systems, processes, and people in place to deliver accurate financial information that helps you make smart decisions for your business.
 Think of it like this: Bookkeepers and controllers look at the past; CFOs deal with the past but also look to the future.

-Now that you have a better idea what a CFO is and what role they play in a business, how do you decide if/when you should get your own?
+Now that you have a better idea of what a CFO advisory is and what role they play in a business, how do you decide if/when do you need a CFO?
 Many business owners struggle with this issue, but there are a few simple questions that can help you decide if the time is right to get your own CFO.

 1. Do you have the financial information to make good business decisions?